A healthy Musician is a great musician

 Group Piano II Exam

-1. Play all Major and harmonic minor Scales and Arpeggios, 2 octaves hands together memorized with correct fingering.
+1. Play all Major and harmonic Minor Scales and Arpeggios, 2 octaves hands together with memorized, correct fingering.
 No metronome requirement.

 2. Play the following chord progression memorized in all Major and minor keys, hands together: I-vi-IV-ii-V7-I.